-Please note: This class is open to all experience levels.
-This class is for ages 18+.
-Metal smithing jewelry classes are interactive and involve physical activity with emphasis on hand eye coordination.
+Please note: This workshop includes lunch.
+Please notify Arc + Flame at least one week in advance of any dietary restrictions.
+Metalsmithing classes are interactive and involve physical activity with emphasis on hand-eye coordination.
 Please make sure to wear close-toed sneakers or boots, jeans and a cotton t-shirt.
-Please don't wear flip-flops, open toed shoes or highly flammable clothing.
-Lunch is included in this class.
-To ensure the best possible class experience for all students, please contact Arc + Flame Center prior to class if you any have concerns with your vision, hearing, hand dexterity or mental health.
+Do NOT wear flip-flops, open toed shoes or highly flammable clothing.
+To ensure the best possible class experience for all students, please contact Arc + Flame Center prior to class if you have any concerns with your vision, hearing, hand dexterity or mental health.

 This class will take place at Arc + Flame Center, located at 125 Fedex Way, Rochester NY.